All about the working holiday in Norway!

 We’ve been recommending Globe WHV since 2005 (medical expenses, hospitalisation, repatriation…).

-A valid passport for the entire duration of your working holiday
+Valid for the entire duration of your working holiday.

 01. What is the Working Holiday Visa?